omofoxx/omofoxx/README.md

 Gen 5 enthusiast (Oshawott my beloved <3)

-C+H, W2i.
+C+H, W2i / Iwcare.
 (May not respond if I'm not around at the time.)

 Updating this later when I have the time!